aplteam/Tatin/docs/SyntaxReference.md

 #### The version number

+The problem with version numbers is that a package configuration file **must** contain a version number.
+Many programmers want to have the version number also available in their code.
+So which one rules?

+Clearly there is no right or wrong answer here: it depends on personal preferences, or the work flow.

+`BuildPackage` is part of Tatin, therefore it takes care of the `version` information in the package configuration file.
+Everything else is left to the user.

 ##### "version" starts with a "+"

 It's treated as a rule.
 For that it must come with three digits separated by dots.
 The digits may be just 0 or 1.